 To be approved for lending products in Canada, you must prove you are reliable.
 Reliability is measured through your credit score, which is your track record of timely debt payments.
 Missing debt payments can send you into a downward spiral that shatters your credit score and makes it hard to be approved for new lending products.

-The best way to build up your credit score again is by using credit cards to regain the trust of financial institutions gradually.
+The best way to build up your credit score again is by responsibly using credit cards and other loans for bad credit to regain the trust of financial institutions gradually.
 Although credit cards can be challenging to find for people with bad credit, they're not impossible.
 Usually, these credit cards don't come with many of the additional benefits that travel credit cards do, yet they still have an annual fee.

 However, the process is worthwhile because having a good credit score will save you thousands of dollars by accessing the best mortgage rates.
 Additionally, you may not even be eligible to buy a home or rent a property without a good credit score.